 While the tax apparently is dead this year, the issue lives on in the campaigns of the Democratic and Republican candidates for governor, with Republican Tom Corbett vowing “no new taxes,” and Democrat Dan Onorato calling for a “competitive” gas tax.
 The latest poll showed Corbett maintaining his front-runner status, but by a narrowing lead, with 48% in his favor and 46% for Onorato.

-On Tuesday Rendell asked key state Democrats and Republicans for counter proposals to a compromise tax plan that he had outlined earlier this month calling for a 3% tax rate in fiscal year 2010-2011, a 4% tax rate the following year and 5% thereafter (see Daily GPI, Oct.
-21).
+From Rendell’s point of view, the severance tax appeared to still stand a chance last Tuesday, when he asked key state Democrats and Republicans for counter proposals to a compromise tax plan that he had outlined, which called for a 3% tax rate in fiscal year 2010-2011, a 4% tax rate the following year and 5% thereafter.

-Pennsylvania Democrats agreed to consider the proposal, but Senate Republicans late Wednesday responded "with a letter offering the same 1.5% rate, the same giveaways to the industry, and excuses about the legislative process to try and justify their own inaction," the governor said.
+Senate Republicans late Wednesday responded to the governor’s request to negotiate “with a letter offering the same 1.5% rate, the same giveaways to the industry, and excuses about the legislative process to try and justify their own inaction,” Rendell said.

-Republicans aren't the only ones who wouldn't compromise.
-The Democratic-controlled House last month overrode more moderate Republican proposals and passed a tax bill that included a 39 cents/Mcf tax rate (about 10%) severance (see Daily GPI, Sept.
-30) with 60% of the revenue directed to environmental projects and municipal governments dealing with the impact of gas drilling and 40% going into general revenue.
+However, Republicans weren’t the only ones who wouldn’t compromise.
+The Democratic-controlled House last month overrode more moderate GOP proposals and passed a tax bill that included a 39 cents/Mcf tax rate (about 10%) severance (see NGI, Oct.
+4).
+Sixty percent of the revenue was to be directed to environmental projects and municipal governments to deal with the impact of gas drilling, and 40% was to go into the state’s general revenue account.
 Rendell previously proposed a 5% extraction tax, plus 4.7 cents/Mcf.

-"It is irresponsible for Senate and House Republicans to refuse to compromise and simply turn their backs on these negotiations after days and weeks and months of work," Democrat Rendell stated.
+“It is irresponsible for Senate and House Republicans to refuse to compromise and simply turn their backs on these negotiations after days and weeks and months of work,” Rendell, a Democrat, stated.

 In early July, Rendell said, GOP members “signed a pledge to the people of Pennsylvania to enact a tax that requires drilling companies to pay their fair share for removing our state’s natural resources from the ground and now they are walking away from that commitment.”

-The Republican members' "clear unwillingness to change their previous proposal or to resolve differences with the House Democrats and with my administration makes it obvious that they have killed the severance tax in this legislative session," said Rendell.
+The Republican members’ “clear unwillingness to change their previous proposal or to resolve differences with the House Democrats and with my administration makes it obvious that they have killed the severance tax in this legislative session,” said the governor.